SynthstromAudible/DelugeFirmware/docs/community_features.md

 ## New behaviors

+### All views (Arrange, Song, Clip)

+ - ([#211]) Fill Mode is a new iteration/probability setting for notes.
+The FILL setting is at the start of the probability range, before 5%.
+When notes are set FILL they will only play when fill mode is active.
+There are 2 ways to activate fill mode - set it as a Global MIDI Command and/or set it to override the front panel Sync Scaling button.
+For Global MIDI Commands go to SETTINGS > MIDI > CMD > FILL.
+To override the Sync Scaling button set SETTINGS > FEATURES > SYNC to FILL.
+The orignal Sync Scaling function is moved to SHIFT+SyncScaling.

 ### Song view
  - ([#251]) Add new grid session layout to "Song" mode.
 All functionality from (classic) row layout applies except for the following:
 	 - The data model of rows and grid mode are compatible, you can switch between them freely